geronimi73/phi2-finetune/README.md

 ## Notebooks

-- nb_dataset.ipynb: Create a synthetic conversational dataset using a seed of riddles
+- `nb_dataset.ipynb`: Create a synthetic conversational dataset using a seed of riddles
-- nb_qlora.ipynb: Fine-tune Phi-2 using QLoRA
+- `nb_qlora.ipynb`: Fine-tune Phi-2 using QLoRA

-## qlora.py: Train on multiple GPUs with accelerate
+## `qlora.py`: Train on multiple GPUs with accelerate

 ### Overview